|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed May 23, 1942

-Built by North American in Inglewood, California.
-Delivered to the U. S. Army.
-Ferried overseas via Hawaii to Australia.
+Built by North American Aviation (NAA) in Inglewood.
+Constructors Number 82-5126.
+Delivered to the U. S. Army Air Force (USAAF) as B-25C Mitchell serial number 41-12491.
+Ferried overseas via Hickam Field then across the Pacific to Australia.

-Assigned to the 5th Air Force, 3rd Bombardment Group, 90th Bombardment Squadron.
-No known nose art or nickname.
+Assigned to the 5th Air Force (5th AF), 3rd Bombardment Group (3rd BG), 90th Bombardment Squadron (90th BS).
+No known nickname or nose art.

-The formation was led by B-25 piloted by Captain Herman Lowery, C. O. 13th Bombardment Squadron, with wingmen B-25 piloted by 1st Frank Timlin and B-25C 41-12462 piloted by 2nd Lt.
+The formation of six was led by B-25 pilot Captain Herman Lowery, Commanding Officer (C. O.) 13th Bombardment Squadron (13th BS) with wingmen B-25 pilot 1st Frank Timlin and B-25C 41-12462 pilot 2nd Lt.
 Keel.
-The other three were B-25C 41-12491 piloted by 1st Lt.
-Dickinson with B-25 piloted by Shearer and B-25 piloted by Birnn.
-Shearer failed to join the formation and aborted the mission, leaving only five bombers to proceed with the mission.
+The other three were B-25C 41-12491 pilot 1st Lt.
+Dickinson with B-25 pilot Shearer and B-25 pilot Birnn.
+After taking off, Shearer failed to join the formation and aborted, leaving only five bombers to proceed with the mission.

 Fates of the Crew

 Webb bailed out and landed unhurt in the jungle and wandered for three weeks before finding a native village.
-Assisted by the natives, he was escorted to Australian spotters Bald, Irwin and O'Connor at Ioma, then taken to Gona Mission to join Dickinson. and together they were transported by with Dickinson to Port Moresby.
+Assisted by the natives, he was escorted to Australian spotters Bald, Irwin and O'Connor at Ioma, then taken to Gona Mission to join Dickinson.
+Together, they were transported to Port Moresby.

 In December 1946, a RAAF Searcher Team led by S/L Keith Rundle searched for this aircraft, and met with Father Benson, but deemed the aircraft to be unrecoverable.